 Provides a calculation based on the total sales minus cancelations, comps, loss/wastage, and all other used discounts.
 Sales run by training POS users are totaled on a separate Training accounts row in this section.

-In the Payments section, you can see the sum of all payments received across all payment methods, the amount of voided payments, and the payments total as final float.
+In the Payments section, you can see the sum of all payments received across all payment methods, the amount of voided payments, and the payments total.

 Taxes (only on Period and Fiscal reports)